stimms/Blog/blog/source/_posts/so-you-want-to-version-you-access-database.md

 Finally Access files grow totally out of control.
 Every time you open the database its size increases seemingly at random.
 This is probably an extension of the previous point.

 Access is a nightmare to work with, an absolute nightmare.
 I have no secret inside knowledge about what Microsoft is doing with Access and Office in general but I suspect that desktop versions of office have a limited future.
-There have been no real updates to the programming model inâ€¦ well ever as far as I can tell.
+There have been no real updates to the programming model in"¦ well ever as far as I can tell.

 Okay well let's put the project under source control and then I'll talk a bit about how this improves our life.
 I'll be using TFS for the source control because we might as well give ourselves a challenge and have twonightmares to deal with.